Anyone familiar with Downpatrick will be

 to connect Struell Wells Road to Ardglass Road

-through the countryside, the 2009 Ards
+through the countryside, the 2009 Ards and Down Area

-and Down Area Plan instead recommends
+Plan instead recommends the upgrade of

-Wells Road to meet the existing roundabout on
+meet the existing roundabout on Ardglass Road

-Ardglass Road (see proposal DK 13).
-The
+(see proposal DK 13).
+The development of a

-dependent on this work being completed, and
+work being completed, and hence the developer

-hence the developer may be asked to contribute
+may be asked to contribute to it.
+This would

-It is shown in orange on the
+complete the Eastern Bypass.
+It is shown in orange

 View Downpatrick